-Through a chance mentorship of a young man whose passion is basketball, Ted was introduced to the world of pickup basketball.
+In 2009, through a chance mentorship of a young man whose passion is basketball, Ted Sottong was introduced to the world of pickup basketball.
 He quickly realized that there was something special about this activity.
 Supporting the sport and its players seemed natural and urgent.
 In the end, this became a calling in his life: to serve the young men and women who play pickup basketball.
-God brought basketball into his life, along with a deep respect for pickup basketball players.

-After a nearly 3-year hiatus from architecture so that he could focus on Pickup the Ball, he is back working as an architect.
-He continues to believe in the people and the community he serves, and seeks to fight social and economic inequity by initiating change both internal and external to the community.
-He sees pickup basketball players as leaders, and hopes to inspire them to take over Pickup the Ball as their own way of instigating change in their own community.
+Ted believes in and respects the people and the community he serves, and seeks to fight social and economic inequity by initiating change both internal and external to the community.
+Ultimately, he hopes to inspire them to take over Pickup the Ball and adopt it as their own.